syhol/deno-stdlib-review/site/posts/chapter-1-http-and-cli.md

 `unknown` and `stopEarly` options but they can't provide me with required positional arguments.

-Lets look at how we could module this with a zod like API:
+Lets look at how we could model this with a zod like API:

 ```typescript
 import { z } from "zod";